 After Hampton, I was awarded a writing fellowship with Paramount Pictures and Eddie Murphy Productions in Hollywood.
 Over the next years, I worked at 20th Century Fox, Universal Studios, and Orion Pictures.
 Some of my shows include: Tequila and Bonetti; South Central; Quantum Leap; Coach; Major Dad; L.A.
 Law; Harry and the Hendersons; Murder, She Wrote; Columbo, movie of the week; and the major motion picture, A Berry Merry Christmas.
 I was also nominated for an Academy of Television Arts and Sciences Emmy Award for The Chaser.

 My published books so far are: Jason’s Final , fiction; Helvena, fiction; and Surviving Head Trauma, non-fiction.
-Please read one of my favorite short stories, Queen Benita, on the Short Story page on this site.
+Have an adventurous ride.
+Read one of my favorite short stories, Queen Benita, on the Short Story page on this site.

 My first stage play is The Funny Thing About Death.
 This is a twisted tale of how we think we understand so much about being alive and our impressions of death.
 The staged reading premiered at Write Act Rep Eastside @ The Richmond Shepard Theatre, New York, New York, directed by Tchia Casselle.

 My second play is Cherry Street Park.
 This play illustrates the importance of friendship, family, being involved rather than silent, and how one generation shapes the next.
 Cherry Street Park, directed by Dr. Ava Brewster-Turner, won Emerging Playwright at UpStage Theatre Star Awards.